The Value of Personalized Product Recommendations in E-Commerce

 On the other hand, weekly deals and seasonal offers are ideally suited for personalized recommendations.
-A customer’s purchase history and interests are a good source for weekly deal recommendations, while their previous season’s activities will help you align your offers with their seasonal interests.
+Customer behavior, such as purchase history and interests, are good sources for weekly deal recommendations, while their previous season’s activities will help you align your offers with their seasonal interests.

-Customers zero in on a specific purchase, like a dress or suit they may need for an event.
-Recommending accessories during the checkout process, such as shoes or an evening bag, will help your customers round out their purchase while also increasing your average order value (AOV).
+Customers often zero in on a specific purchase, like a dress or suit they may need for an event.
+Recommending accessories during the checkout process, such as shoes or an evening bag, will help your customers round out their purchase while also increasing your average order value.

 These recommendation models require careful annotations of your product data, which means you have to answer the question: “What products are compatible?”

-Package deals help customers purchase quicker and inform them about the items they might need to complement their main purchase.
+Package deals help customers purchase faster by informing them of the items they might need to complement their main purchase.
 It’s a successful form of cross-selling that takes place seamlessly within the checkout process.

-Wrap Up: Why Product Recommendations Are Essential to Success
+Why Product Recommendations Are Essential to E-Commerce Success